marvk/Labelled-Transition-System/README.md

     SHOW UNREACHABLE STATES
         -u
         If set, renders unreachable states
+    ADD ATOMIC PROPOSITIONS
+            -ap
-    CHECK CTL FORMULA
+            Specify a csv file to add atomic propositions to a lts CHECK CTL FORMULA
         -ctl
         If set, checks the CTL formula for all LTSs